JaiminPatel345/wanderlust/README.md

 node start
 ```

-Want to see all Scree Shorts of Website ?
+Want to see all Screen Shorts of Website ?
 <a href="https://drive.google.com/drive/folders/1GgmXRSLgizaxdOXIntsplsSrQabSUgN9?usp=sharing"> Drive Link </a>

 This will typically start the server on http://localhost:3000 .
 You can access the application in your web browser.